 Anson Mills, a Captain of the Eighteenth Infantry and Brevet Lt.
-Colonel of the U.S. Army stationed at Fort Bridger, Utah Territory received the oldest "Wyoming" patent.
+Colonel of the U.S. Army stationed at Fort Bridger, Utah Territory (within the current border of Wyoming) received the oldest "Wyoming" patent.
 Patent number 67,898 for an Improvement in Cartridge-Belts was issued on August 20, 1867.
 Fort Bridger is currently located in Uinta County, Wyoming.

-According to a U. S. Patent and Trademark Office report Buttons to Biotech: U.S. Patenting by Women, 1977 to 1996, Joan D. Sheridan of Cheyenne was the 19th most prolific woman inventor between 1992-1996.
+According to a U. S. Patent and Trademark Office report Buttons to Biotech: U.S. Patenting by Women, 1977 to 1996, Joan D. Sheridan of Cheyenne was the 19th most prolific woman inventor during 1992-1996.
 She received 20 patents.

 William F. (Buffalo Bill) Cody received patent number D49949 on November 28, 1916.
-This recently discovered design patent for a Bit was a previously unknown fact about Buffalo Bill.
+This recently discovered design patent -- Design for a Bit -- was a previously unknown fact about Buffalo Bill.

 The most prolific inventor in the Wyoming Inventors Database is Remington Arms gun maker John D. Pedersen.
 Between 1909 and 1944, he received 68 patents under the name John D. Pedersen and an additional patent under the name John Douglas Pedersen.
 However, his most famous invention, the "Pedersen Device", was top-secret and not patented.

 Perhaps Wyoming's most famous invention -- the hydraulic gallows -- was never patented.
 Cheyenne architect James P. Julien designed the hydraulic gallows in 1892 and it was used most notably to execute Tom Horn in 1903.